YiweiJiang2015/YiweiJiang2015.github.io/README.md

 ### Misc
-- Besides NLP, I also have some experience in the plasma physics simulation owing to my master project.
 - Language is power.
 Language is your weapon.
+- Besides NLP, I also have some experience in the plasma physics simulation owing to my master project.
+- Favorite manga: 進撃の巨人.
+The final season is coming in December, 2020!

 ### Email
 yiwei.jiang@ugent.be